uBit.display¶

 "Animates" the current image across the display with a given stride, finishing on the last frame of the animation.
 Blocks the calling thread until the animation is complete.

-delay - The time to delay between each update of the display, in milliseconds.
+MicroBitImageimageintdelay - The time to delay between each update of the display, in milliseconds.intstride - The number of pixels to shift by in each update.

 MICROBIT_OK, MICROBIT_CANCELLED or MICROBIT_INVALID_PARAMETER.